steffenmueller4/steffenmueller4.github.io/_posts/2022-10-13-with-four-key-metrics-towards-development-excellence.md

 Our first analyses via the Four Key Metrics Quickcheck showed that we were doing quite well compared to our industry.
 In order to constantly compare, challenge, and guide the team towards a good SDP, we decided to build a dashboard showing the metrics to everybody in the Office on a big screen (see: figure above).
 Since we have started to measure the Four Key Metrics—as mentioned before (see: [this section](#introduction)), we concentrated on measuring the Change Lead Time and Deployment Frequency automatically—we have been able to improve the metrics.
-For example, the Change Lead Time of our most important project, the `autoservice-frontend`, improved from above 1 week to 3.31 days over the last 30 days by raising the awareness via the big screen in the Office.
+For example, the Change Lead Time of our most important project, `autoservice-frontend`, improved from above 1 week to 3.31 days over the last 30 days.
 The Deployment Frequency raised from "1 time a day - 1 time a week" to "multiple Deployments per day" over the last 30 days.
 For other projects, the metrics also look well—it is important to say that some projects shown on the dashboard are updated less frequently and may, thus, have a higher Change Lead Time and lower Deployment Frequency.